 I’ve also been dabbling with bullet journaling this year to try and keep on top of the to-do list and stay motivated.

 I’m not the best at drawing though, so bought a few stencils (you can find similar here and here) to make my pages look a bit prettier.
 Then I was stuck with how and where to keep them, as not all notebooks have a pocket in them.
 And so the Notebook Buddy was born!

-It’s a slimline boxy pouch with a dividing pocket so that you can separate pens or have stencils in the back pocket and pens in the front, and an elastic strap so that you can slip it on the front cover of whichever notebook you’re using.
+It’s a slimline boxy pouch with a dividing pocket so that you can organise your pens and pencils, or have stencils in the back pocket and pens in the front.
+The elastic strap means that it can be easily slipped over the front cover of whichever notebook you’re using.